Article updated March 2022 to reflect evolving trends and conditions.

 How is the logistics and supply chain management industry evolving – and what developments do you need to consider?

-We’ve read the market reports, trawled the internet and identified key areas of change, and here we break these down for you with 10 of the major trends we expect to see in this industry in 2022 and beyond.
+We’ve read the market reports, interviewed the key stakeholders, and identified the most important areas of change.
+Here we break these down for you with 11 of the major trends in this industry for 2022 and beyond.

 Not so long ago self-guided autonomous vehicles and robots were a thing of science fiction.
 And then they were the exclusive realm of big-brand global retailers like Amazon.